fabiojapa/transaction-service/README.md

 ## Features
 - Create new transactions with various attributes such as account ID, amount, and operation type.
+- Create new accounts.
-- Retrieve transaction details by ID.
+- Retrieve accounts details by ID.
-- List all transactions with filtering and pagination support.
-- Robust error handling and validation mechanisms.

 ## Technology Stack
 - **Spring Boot**: For creating stand-alone, production-grade Spring-based applications.